njlago/egdd/egdd.md

 - *Short Name*: *Formal Learning Objective #3*

 ## Prerequisite Knowledge

-*What do they need to know prior to trying this game?*

 - Players should know how to type a minimum of 30 wpm
 - Players should know that commands can cause their computer to perform actions